opendefensecloud/artifact-conduit/docs/developer-guide/adrs/004-Scheduled-Orders.md

 ## Decision Outcome

-- We will extend the existing `Order` kind with a new field, `.spec.defaults.cron`, which defines when the order should be executed.
+- We will extend the existing `Order` kind with a new field, `.spec.defaults.cron`.
-- We will also add a new field, `.spec.artifacts.[].cron`, which allows for overriding the default cron expression for individual artifacts within an order.
-- Operators of ARC will need to adapt their workflow templates and `.spec.artifacts.[].spec` accordingly if they want to leverage these new functionality.
+- All options a cron workflow of argo workflows are possible, see <https://argo-workflows.readthedocs.io/en/latest/cron-workflows/#cronworkflow-options>.